stabix/stabix/doc/preCPFE_gui.rst

     - If the coefficient friction is different from 0, the classical isotropic Coulomb friction model is used to define the contact between the indenter and the sample.
     - If the coefficient friction is set to 0, the contact is defined by a frictionless tangential behavior and a hard normal behavior.

+A friction coefficient of 0.3 is set by default for every CPFE simulation.
+It is possible to modify this parameter, by changing its value in the *preCPFE* GUIs.

 Mesh definition
 -------------------